 How Scratchers Damage the Reputation of the Tattoo Industry

 Many professional tattoo artists find scratchers extremely offensive.
 Imagine the sound of fingernails on a chalkboard.
 That’s what comes to mind when we think of scratchers.
 They don’t know what they’re doing, and they’re going to ruin your skin.

 Nevertheless, perhaps the biggest problem with scratchers is not their lack of skill, but their unsafe practices.
 Scratchers typically have cheap equipment that’s not properly cared for or sterilized.
 Some report getting things like hepatitis and even AIDS from going to a scratcher.

 Just imagine the splattered blood, bodily fluids, and germs from previous clients in a space that has not been properly cleaned.
-It sends shudders through our bodies like nails on a chalkboard.
+It sends shudders through our bodies.
 How about you?

 4 Red Flags Your Tattoo Artist Is a Scratcher